New Zealand Apprenticeships

 As a New Zealand Apprentice you can:

 - gain professional and practical skills

-- gain one or more Level 4 national certificates, depending on the programme and industry.
+- gain one or more Level 4 New Zealand certificates, depending on the programme and industry.

 What does a New Zealand Apprenticeship involve?

 As a New Zealand Apprentice you will have to:

 - attend all courses that are part of the apprenticeship, including block courses, evening courses and day release classes.
 These may be offered by a polytechnic or other education provider

 - complete off-the-job assessments that are part of the polytechnic or private training establishment courses